A class of highly symmetric Archdeacon embeddings: A class of highly symmetric embeddings

-Then, defining the $m\times n$ array $A_{m,n}=(a_{i,j})$ whose $(i,j)$-cell is given by $a_{i,j}:=\epsilon^{i-1}\xi^{j-1}$ he proved that: \begin{thm}[\cite{B}] Let $q = 2mn+1$ be a prime power with $m,n$ odd and coprime.
-Then the array $A_{m,n}$ is a rank-one, globally simple $H(m,n)$ over $\mathbb{F}_q$. \end{thm} Buratti also noticed that these arrays have many symmetries (the so-called automorphisms of the array).
+Buratti also noticed that these arrays have many symmetries (the so-called automorphisms of the array).
 Our goal is now to consider a family of embeddings that arise from these arrays and to prove that also these embeddings have a lot of symmetries.
-In particular, we will see that the full automorphism groups of these embeddings are the largest possible one.
+In particular, we will see that the full automorphism groups of these embeddings are the largest possible.

 First of all, in order to define the Archdeacon embeddings induced by such arrays, we need to recall the following result of \cite{DM} (see also \cite{CDP}) about compatible orderings of totally filled $m\times n$ arrays. \begin{prop} Let $A$ be a totally filled $m \times n$ array, where at least one between $m$ and $n$ is odd, and let $\ell$ be such that $m-2\ell$ and $n$ are coprime.
 Let $\omega_{C_i}$ be the natural ordering from top to bottom for every $i \in \{1,\dotsc, n\}$, and let $\omega_{R_j}$ be the natural ordering from left to right for $j \in \{1, \dotsc, m-\ell\}$, and from right to left otherwise.
 Then the orderings $\omega_c$ and $\omega_r$ are compatible. \end{prop} This means that, if $m$ and $n$ are coprime, we can choose $\ell=0$, obtaining that: \begin{thm} Let $q= 2mn+1$ be a prime power, with $m,n$ odd and coprime.
 Let $\omega_c$ and $\omega_r$ be the natural orderings from top to bottom and from left to right, and let $A_{m,n}$ be the array defined in Theorem \ref{B1}.